SonderJ/VPC_gen2_test/README.md

    - [Announcing IBM Cloud Collection for Ansible](https://www.ibm.com/cloud/blog/announcements/ibm-cloud-collection-for-ansible)

-Actually the [Getting started with Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) explains the flow how to setup a a Schematics workspace and how to prepare your environment.
-However there are a lot of links left and right that fork quickly and might get you off the track and more confusing
+Actually the [Getting started with Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started) explains the flow how to setup a Schematics workspace and how to prepare your environment.
+However there are a lot of links left and right that fork quickly and might get you off the track and might confuse more than help.

-the essential steps are:
+So just a few escorting hints and essential steps ...

-1. create a [Github account](https://github.com/) to maintain and store your Terraform code If you want to use Terraform together with Schematics you have to use Github to link to your Terraform code templates
+1. Create a [Github account](https://github.com/) to maintain and store your Terraform code If you want to use Terraform together with Schematics you have to use Github to link to your Terraform code templates
-1. you have to have access to a fully functional account.
+1. You a fully functional IBM Cloud account.

+   So either upgrade your free Lite Account or someone who geives you access to his account

    **Don't try to create resources trough schematics with a Lite Account!**

   Even if `terraform plan` command completes successfully the `terraform apply` command will only make it half way through.
 It successfuly creates a VPC and security groups and maybe other "free" resources but it gets stuck when creating the actual VSI.
 It leaves you with a Zombie-VSI that remains in starting state and you will not be able to delete this VM (not with ´terraform destroy' nor manually through the GUI).
 The only way to get rid of this guy is to open a ticket and let the 3rd Level support kill him.

 2. [Installing the stand-alone IBM Cloud CLI on your local system](https://cloud.ibm.com/docs/cli?topic=cloud-cli-install-ibmcloud-cli)